 The flipside, of course, is that there are many scenarios for which NEMS really “shines.”
 These are the uses it was built for and they require very little in the way of customization.
-Here we explore three model limitations and contrast them with examples of scenarios that are ideally suited to NEMS.
+Here we explore three model limitations and contrast them with examples of scenarios that are ideally suited to NEMS

 Three Limitations to the NEMS Model

-1. Short-term forecasting
+- Short-term forecasting

 NEMS was built for long-range forecasting of the energy system.
 The model solves in annual increments to the year 2050.
-If you’re looking to know what will happen to gasoline prices next fall, or the impact of a power outage that lasts a few days, it’s not the best tool.
+If you’re looking to know what will happen to gasoline prices next fall, or the impact of a power outage that lasts a few hours, it’s not the best tool.
 But, if you’re interested in the energy system’s response to policies, trends, and other system changes over the next few years and decades, it’s one of the best tools available.

 Where the NEMS Model Shines